 Make the enchilada sauce

-Put the tinned tomatoes, tomato puree, olive oil, paprika, garlic, oregano, sugar, cinnamon, vinegar and a pinch of salt and pepper in a blender.
+Put the tinned tomatoes, tomato puree, olive oil, paprika, garlic, oregano, sugar, cinnamon, vinegar and a pinch of salt and black pepper in a blender.

 Add 200ml water.